vanHeemstraSystems/github-container-registry-hello-world/README.md

 Based on "We are doing it WRONG!
 Containers deployment and promotion across environments" at https://www.youtube.com/watch?v=tG0O8vsO1LE

+Based on "Container Environment Promotion Series' Articles" at https://dev.to/n3wt0n/series/3107

 ## 100 - Introduction

 See [README.md](./100/README.md)